cs-si-ucr/CS14-Spring15/docs/lab_week_07.md

 Binary Heaps are binary trees similar to BSTs, but have different properties.
 The two types of Binary Heaps you need to know about are MinHeaps and MaxHeaps.
-In a MinHeap, the only rule (besides adhering to tree rules) is that children have a smaller value than their parent.
+In a MinHeap, the only rule (besides adhering to tree rules) is that children have a larger value than their parent.
 Similarly, MaxHeaps maintain that all children are less than their parent.

 When inserting nodes into a Binary Heap, start by filling in values at the bottom of the tree from left to right.